14 Alternative Ways to Manage Procurement RFP Process

 Detailed proposal.

-In the second stage of evaluation, shortlisted bidders submit a detailed business case, post which they are to discuss their proposals.
+In the second evaluation stage, shortlisted bidders submit a detailed business case, after which they are to discuss their proposals.

 Procurement and transaction.